The Green House Board:

 Experience, Compassion, Knowledge

-Marvell Adams, Jr.
+Marvell Adams, Jr., Treasurer

-Adams is the chief operating officer of The Kendal Corporation, a leading non-profit eldercare provider.
-Adams had previously served as the executive director and CEO of Collington, Kendal’s affiliate in the Washington, D.C. metropolitan area, as well as the COO and administrator of The Highlands at Pittsford outside of Rochester, N.Y.
+He has also served as the executive director and CEO of Collington, Kendal’s affiliate in the Washington, D.C. metropolitan area, as well as the COO and administrator of The Highlands at Pittsford outside of Rochester, N.Y.

 Adams has a passion for developing the next generation of eldercare leaders: Since 2016, he has served as the director for emerging talent at Kendal, helping affiliates of the non-profit to identify, develop, and maintain high-quality internship and fellowship opportunities that are academically relevant for students.
 Adams also routinely speaks to students at Cornell University, UNC, and Penn State.